bonifield/pcap-archiver/README.md

 ```

 ## To Do
+- setup script to automate the steps below
 - Use the Elasticsearch libraries
 - Add cronjob and tcpdump/netsniff-ng helper notes
 - Threading and better read methods than "top-to-bottom"